 Norwood House student accommodation

-Norwood House is self-catered accommodation for first year undergraduate students and pre-sessional English students in the summer, in the centre of campus.
+Norwood House is accommodation for first year undergraduates and pre-sessional English students in the summer, in the vibrant centre of campus.

 About this accommodation